-Assistant Professor, Counseling Program
+Assistant Professor, Coordinator, School Counseling Specialty

 Professor Atiya R. Smith received her bachelor's degree in Psychology from Hood College, a master's degree in Applied Psychology: Counseling Track from the University of Baltimore, and a Ph.D. in Counseling & Counselor Education from the University of Rochester.
-Dr. Smith's research focuses on women of color attending PWIs, first year college students, and students with disabilities.
-She also has an interest in identity development, the mindbody connection, racial trauma, and anxiety disorders.
-Her professional interests include assessment and appraisal, professional identity development in counseling students, integrating expressive arts into counseling practice, counseling underrepresented populations, best practices for supporting students with disabilities, and school and university-based mental health services.
-Currently, Dr. Smith is President of the Maryland Association for Multicultural Counseling and Development (MAMCD), co-chair of the Mentoring Workgroup within ACES' School Counseling Interest Network, co-chair of the Emerging Leaders Program for the Maryland School Counselor Association (MSCA), and was re-elected to serve on the Directorate for ACPA's Commission for Academic Support in Higher Education.
-She previously served as the NARACES graduate student representative, chair of the NARACES Research Interest Network, the liaison from ACPA's Commission for Counseling and Psychological Services (CCAPS) to the American College Counseling Association (ACCA), and a regional representative to the ACES Emerging Leaders Task Force.
+Dr. Smith's research focuses on girls and women of color attending PWIs, first year college students, and students with disabilities.
+She also has an interest in racial trauma, the mind-body connection, professional identity development in counseling students, counseling supervision, higher education, school-based mental health services, and college student mental health.
+Currently, Dr. Smith is the Post-Secondary Vice President for the Maryland School Counselor Association (MSCA), the Western Regional Coordinator for the Maryland College Personnel Association (MCPA), and the Membership Chair for the Maryland Counseling Association (MCA).
+She is also the immediate past-president of the Maryland chapter of the Association for Multicultural Counseling and Development (MAMCD), is completing her second term on the Directorate for the Commission for Academic Support in Higher Education (CASHE) through the American College Personnel Association (ACPA), and was the liaison from ACPA's Commission for Counseling and Psychological Services (CCAPS) to the American College Counseling Association (ACCA).
 Dr. Smith's counseling experience includes work in K-12 settings (both public and independent schools), university counseling centers, a pediatric hospital, and outpatient clinics.
 Her professional experience includes providing executive functioning coaching, academic coaching, and additional support to children, teenagers, and college students with Autism Spectrum Disorder, ADHD, and Specific Learning Disabilities.
 Dr. Smith is a Licensed Clinical Professional Counselor in Maryland, a national certified counselor, and a certified child & adolescent trauma professional.